cch71/T27FundraisingWebApp/README.md

 ## Why Rust

-Having done web development for many years I have come to swear by Typescript for large complexity projects.
+Having done web development for many years I have come to swear by Typescript for large complex projects.
-Originally the first iteration was built using Gatsby however while Gatsby supported Typescript it did not easily support the type safety compilation and so maintenance was problematic and in general the system was fragile as any medium complexity javascript project often is.
+Originally the first iteration of this app was built using Gatsby however while Gatsby supported Typescript it did not easily support the type safety compilation and so maintenance was problematic and in general the system was fragile as any medium complexity javascript project often can become.
-There was also an expectation that it was easier for contributors to pickup javascript/typescript.
+There was also an expectation that it was easier for contributors to pickup Javascript/Typescript.
 This turned out to not be true either.
 To that end the 2nd version of this project was switched to the [Yew Rust Framework](https://yew.rs/).
 This increased performance for app compilation, performance in the client, true type validation, easier bug fixes and feature additions.
 The tradeoff is as the app gained functionality load time did increase.
 However not enough to be an issue.
 At some point when this